circlefin/malachite/specs/english/README.md

 An open question is whether the consensus protocol should be in charge of handling lagging validators.
-This is probably easier to implemented by a separate or auxiliary component, which implements a syncing protocol.
+This is probably easier to be implement by a separate or auxiliary component, which implements a syncing protocol.

 #### Past heights